Skip to content

 }

-}The logic of pop is also quite intuitive: read the current top of the stack, note its next, and then try to use CAS to swap head_ from old_head to old_head->next.
-If successful, old_head has been detached from the stack, and we extract its data and return.
+The logic of pop is also intuitive: read the current top, note its next, and then try to use CAS to swap head from old_head to next.
+If successful, old_head is removed from the stack, and we extract its data and return.

-The ABA Problem: CAS's Number One Trap
+The ABA Problem: The Number One Trap of CAS

 How ABA Happens